Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ![](/images/cmio/target.png)
 ___

-Now, in `ExtensionProvider.swift`, make the following small changes so we can receive the camera's buffers in our end-to-end app.
+In `ExtensionProvider.swift`, make the following small changes so we can receive the camera's buffers in our end-to-end app.

 Add this protocol to the top of the file:
 ```